Duc-Lam-jh/RefactoringCode/README.md

 Moreover, I turned the public array "markers" into a closure with returning methods to manipulate the actual array inside.
 I do this because in various places, I find myself reusing the same code over and over to one task (in this situation to remove all items in the array).
 By using closure to encapsulate the markers, I can make the actual array private and only manipulated through its public methods.

 I also broke down some big functions into smaller ones with specific purpose in order not to clutter the code

+# Further research

+## 1. Function and Arrow function
+### The binding of **this**
+- In an arrow function, this points to the value of this that its immediate parent points to.
+- In a normal function, this points to the object that invokes it or the object that it is bound with.
+When a function is bind to an element using an event listener, this is the element that invoked the function.

+### Arguments object
+- An arrow function doesn't receive arguments object like a normal function would.

+### Constructible and Callable
+- An arrow function is only callable, while a normal function is both.

+## 2. Class and closure
+- Class use **this** keyword to point to the private data
+- Closure supports encapsulation while classes don't